-This course offers a broad introduction to scientific illustration applied to Biological Sciences with some remarks in Palaeontology.
-It includes general elements in the production of a scientific illustration for editorial publishing.
-It is also intend to show a look at the most current technological advances in the field like basic computer graphics applied to science illustration and 3D modelling.
-Practical examples will be fitted according to the feedback of the applicants.
+This course offers a broad introduction to scientific illustration applied to Biological Sciences, and to a lesser degree Palaeontology.
+It is also intended to give a hands-on overview of the most current technological advances in the field, such as basic computer graphics applied to science illustration and 3D modelling.
+Practical examples will be selected based on the applicants’ interests and suggestions.

 (Museo Nacional de Ciencias Naturales - CSIC, Spain).

 (Transmitting Science, Spain).

 Dr. Judit Marigó